highlayer-team/hl-docs/Node-management/installation.md

 A highlayerd node executes transactions from the Highlayer network, ensures the permanent storage of transactions, and serves smart contract states, acting as a gateway to Highlayer for dApps."

-This guide is intended for installing the testnet node, as the mainnet has not been released yet as of today.
+This guide is intended for installing the testnet node, as the mainnet has not yet been released.

 ## Prerequisites